-Number of U.S. kids with diabetes could skyrocket, study findsNovember 22nd, 2012 by Serena Gordon, Healthday Reporter in Diabetes /
+Number of U.S. kids with diabetes could skyrocket, study findsNovember 22, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Diabetes

 (HealthDay)—If the current trends in diabetes for young people stay the same, rates of type 2 diabetes will rise by 49 percent by 2050, and rates of type 1 diabetes will increase by 23 percent, according to new government estimates.